Get insider access

 1. Best Samsung Earbuds

-The Samsung Galaxy Buds2 Pro True Wireless are the best Samsung earbuds that we've tested.
-These buds have an excellent ANC system that blocks out a significant amount of background noise, like the low rumble of bus engines, ambient chatter, and the hum of AC units.
+The Samsung Galaxy Buds2 Pro True Wireless are the best Samsung earbuds we've tested.
+These buds have an excellent ANC system that blocks out a significant amount of background noise, like the low rumble of bus engines, ambient chatter, and the hum of A/C units.
 While they last under five hours continuously with the ANC on, their carrying case supplies roughly 2.6 additional charges, and you can use one bud while the other charges.

 These buds are comfortable, sturdy, and certified IPX7 for resistance against water immersion, making them a solid choice for sports and exercise.
 They also have a fairly neutral sound profile, though a dip in their mid-range hurts the clarity of vocals and instruments.
 Luckily, their companion app offers EQ presets to help you adjust their sound.
 They also support Seamless codec, which is this manufacturer's proprietary wireless codec for hi-res audio.
 However, you'll need a compatible device to access this feature.
-Still, if you're looking for the best Samsung wireless earbuds, the Galaxy Buds2 Pro are the way to go.

 See our review